fardeenfarrukh/python-chatbot/README.md

-# Simple Chatbot
+# Python Chatbot
-A really simple chatbot created in python using the Natural Language Toolkit as a building block for a work-in-progress NLP AI
+A really simple chatbot created in Python using the Natural Language Toolkit as a building block for a work-in-progress NLP AI

 ## Installation
-Python necessary on device along with nltk library
+Python is necessary on the device along with NLTK library

 pip install nltk

 ## Usage
-Simply double click the chatbot.py file or enter the following in Windows Terminal:
+Simply double-click the chatbot.py file or enter the following in Windows Terminal:

 "path/to/directory" python chatbot.py